Root-Ace-Lee/Ace-Blog/README.md

 ### Platform Support
 + Support desktop web application.
 + Do not support desktop old browsers, released before 2019.01.01.
 Support new browsers, released after 2019.01.01.
-+ Do not support desktop native application.
++ Do not support desktop native application not yet.
-+ Do not support mobile web application.
++ Do not support mobile web application not yet.
-+ Do not support mobile native application.
++ Do not support mobile native application not yet.

 ## Road Map
 ...